mech/Notes/Mobile Web/process.md

 * [Content patterns and Display patterns](http://danielmall.com/articles/content-display-patterns/)

+---

+1. Identify the type of content (Content pattern).
+2. Choose visual option (Display pattern) to render said content.

+Content strategists are primarily thinking about Content patterns, designers are primarily thinking about Display patterns, and front-end developers are responsible for bringing the two together.

 Clean up and prioritize content.

 > We think about how to present a design's content and features across a range of screen sizes and devices.